-Last summer I completed Whole30 (a monthlong elimination diet which restricts most processed foods) and as a result, lost ten pounds.
+Last summer I completed Whole30 (a monthlong elimination diet that restricts most processed foods) and as a result, lost ten pounds.
 Wiggling into the smallest pants size I’d worn as an adult thrilled me.
 Only my outer shell changed, but the newfound confidence intoxicated me.
 The disappointment when the weight slowly crept back intensified my self-hatred.
 The self I dreamed of had been within reach and my lack of discipline ruined my chances.
 How could I let myself go?

 Several months later, I dislocated my knee.
 I’ll spare you the graphic details, but the injury inhibited the full range of motion in my left leg for six months.
 Before my accident, I worked out consistently; however, per instructions from my orthopedic doctor, I avoided most physical activity as my knee healed.
 I claimed my fitness regimen as a vital piece of self-care.
 While this was not untrue, exercise also helped me control my body.
 I ran, I took barre classes, I loved hot yoga; each of these were cleverly disguised pursuits to define my waist, slim my thighs—shrink myself.